Ansett-ANA Flight 149: Inquiry

 A Board of Accident Inquiry was appointed to investigate all aspects of the accident.
 The board was chaired by Sir John Spicer of the Commonwealth Industrial Court.
 Ansett-ANA was represented by Walter Campbell, British Aircraft Corporation by Gordon Samuels, and the Department of Civil Aviation by Edward Williams.
 The inquiry first sat on 26 April 1967 and concluded on 31 August 1967.

 Aircraft

 The aircraft was a Vickers Viscount 832.
 It was ordered by Ansett-ANA in 1958, was assigned serial number 416 and made its first flight in April 1959.
 It was registered in Australia as VH-RMI and entered airline service in May 1959.
 At the time of the accident, its cabin was configured for 63 passengers.

 The aircraft made 12,858 flights and flew for 18,634 hours since new.
 It flew for 6,586 hours after its last complete overhaul in February and March 1964.

-A newly overhauled cabin pressurisation blower was installed on number 2 engine in April 1966.
+A newly overhauled cabin pressurisation blower was installed on the number 2 engine in April 1966.

 Memorials

-A year after the accident a memorial was unveiled at the accident site on Nadjayamba Station, 12 statute miles (19 km) west of Winton.
-On the fortieth anniversary of the accident a second memorial was unveiled on the main street of Winton.
+A year after the accident, a memorial was unveiled at the accident site on Nadjayamba Station, 12 statute miles (19 km) west of Winton.
+In 2006, on the 40th anniversary of the accident, a second memorial was unveiled on the main street of Winton.